eswan18/gradual-typing-prez/premark_slides/static-typing.md

 # Static Typing

 - **Statically-typed languages** enforce rules about what values can be assigned to a given variable.

+- More importantly, they are able to catch potential errors in source code by knowing the properties of the values involved.

+  - If that sounds vague, that's okay -- more on this later

+---

+# Static Typing

 - Typically, there is a mechanism for a programmer to specify the type of a variable when assigning to it.
 ```go
 var x int = 7